antoniodesousa/login-form-app/README.md

 ### `yarn run test:coverage`

-Creates a test coverage fo the whole application.
+Creates a test coverage of the whole application.

 ### `yarn run build`